google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

-As you can see, FCP measures the time from Navigation Start until the browser paints content to the screen (in this case not until after the stylesheets are downloaded an processed).
+As you can see, FCP measures the time from Navigation Start until the browser paints content to the screen (in this case not until after the stylesheets are downloaded and processed).
 And TTI measures the time from Navigation Start until the page's resources are loaded and the main thread is idle (for at least 5 seconds).